James Hunt: Helmet

 Hunt's helmet featured his name in bold letters along with blue, yellow and red stripes on both sides and room for the sponsor Goodyear, all set on a black background.
 Additionally, the blue, yellow and red bands resemble his Wellington College school colours.
-During his comeback year to Formula One in 2012, 2007 World Champion Kimi Räikkönen sported a James Hunt painted helmet during the Monaco Grand Prix.
+During his comeback year to Formula One in 2012, 2007 World Champion Kimi Räikkönen sported a helmet with the James Hunt's name printed on it during the Monaco Grand Prix.
 Räikkönen repeated the tribute at the 2013 Monaco Grand Prix.

 In popular culture

-The 1976 F1 battle between Niki Lauda and James Hunt was dramatised in the 2013 film Rush, in which Hunt was played by Chris Hemsworth.
+The 1976 title battle between Niki Lauda and Hunt was dramatised in the 2013 film Rush, in which Hunt was played by Chris Hemsworth.
 In the film, Lauda said of Hunt's death, "When I heard he'd died aged 45 of a heart attack I wasn't surprised, I was just sad."
 He also said that Hunt was one of the very few people he liked, a smaller number he respected and the only one he had envied.

+A fictional depiction of Hunt, voiced by his son Tom, appeared as a James Bond-esque secret agent in McLaren's Tooned cartoon to commemorate McLaren's 50th anniversary in 2013.

+The 2024 Senna miniseries, which follows the racing career of Ayrton Senna, prominently features Hunt, portrayed by Leon Ockenden, in his years as a commentator.